Academic Standing

 To be eligible for graduation, a student must have earned an overall cumulative grade point average of 2.00.

-Each student’s continued registration at the college, the awarding of academic credits and the granting of any certificate or degree are entirely subject to the disciplinary authority of the college.
-The college reserves the right, therefore, to enforce the regulations concerning satisfactory academic performance and, in consequence, to cancel a student’s registration, to refuse academic credits or to deny a certificate or degree.
-Separation from the college may also be imposed as a penalty for any conduct which conflicts with the ideals of the college or damages its reputation and that of its students.
+Each student’s continued registration at the university, the awarding of academic credits and the granting of any certificate or degree are entirely subject to the disciplinary authority of the university.
+The university reserves the right, therefore, to enforce the regulations concerning satisfactory academic performance and, in consequence, to cancel a student’s registration, to refuse academic credits or to deny a certificate or degree.
+Separation from the university may also be imposed as a penalty for any conduct which conflicts with the ideals of the university or damages its reputation and that of its students.